Krishnanagar I: Geography

 Bhaluka, a constituent panchayat in this block, is located at 23.3773198°N 88.4361649°E.

 Krishnanagar I CD Block is bounded by Krishnanagar II and Chapra CD Blocks in the north, Krishnaganj and Hanskhali CD Blocks in the east, Santipur CD Block in the south and Nabadwip CD Block in the west.

-Nadia district is mostly alluvial plains lying to the east of Hooghly River, locally known as Bhagirathi.
-The alluvial plains are cut across by such distributaries as Jalangi, Churni and Ichhamati.
-With these rivers getting silted up, floods are a recurring feature.
+Nadia district is mostly alluvial plains lying to the east of Hooghly River, locally known as the Bhagirathi.
+The alluvial plains are cut across by such distributaries as the Jalangi, Churni and Ichhamati.
+With these rivers getting silted up, floods are common.

 Krishnnagar I CD Block has an area of 273.19 km2.
 It has 1 panchayat samity, 12 gram panchayats, 236 gram sansads (village councils), 92 mouzas and 87 inhabited villages.
 Krishnanagar police station serves this block.
 Headquarters of this CD Block is at Ruipukur.

 Gram panchayats of Krishnanagar I block/ panchayat samiti are: Asannagar, Bhaluka, Bhandarkhola, Bhatjangla, Bhimpur, Chakdignagar, Deypara, Dignagar, Dogachi, Joania, Poragacha and Ruipukur.